melt-ui/melt-ui/src/docs/content/builders/chart.md

 ## Glossary

-- **Get / Get_Sub**: A key/function or record of key/functions used to extract the domain data for a given row
-- **Discrete**: Discrete data consists of separate and distinct values (like categories), while continuous data is unbroken and can take any value within a range (like temperature or time)
 - **Extent**: The range of values present in the given data for the given domain
-- **Domain**: The range of values to display for the given domain
+- **Domain**: The range or set of values to display for the given domain
 - **Range**: The range of values which the domain is mapped to
 - **Scale**: The mapping function/instance used for mapping a domain onto a range